 Comparing the seasonal-mean E evolution in the different datasets reveals that the three modern-era reanalyses are in close agreement with each other.
-The magnitude of seasonal-mean E is systematically slightly higher in MERRA-2 than ERA5, while that of JRA-55 falls in between the two most of the time.
-During the past four decades, an agreement between modern-era and historical reanalysis datasets is evident for DJF.
-Interestingly, this is not the case in JJA where the historical reanalyses appear to systematically underestimate E by about $1 \, ms^{-1}$ compared to the modern-era reanalyses.
+The magnitude of seasonalmean E is systematically slightly higher in MERRA-2 than ERA5, while that of JRA-55 falls in between the two most of the time.
+During the past 4 decades, agreement between modern-era and historical reanalysis datasets is evident for DJF.
+Interestingly, this is not the case in JJA where the historical reanalyses appear to systematically underestimate E by about 1 m s-1 compared to the modern-era reanalyses.
 This suggests that the summer upper-tropospheric circulation in the evaluated historical reanalyses might not be well constrained by the available surface observations in these two storm-track regions.
 This problem in historical reanalyses is more pronounced in the Southern Hemisphere extratropics (not shown).
 There are also distinct differences between the two historical reanalyses.
 Although the more advanced CERA-20C provides a more realistic picture than ERA-20C (Laloyaux et al., 2018), exploring both showcases the changes in the E annual time series that can be expected in data-sparse periods when upgrading the model version and data assimilation system.
 A secondary factor to consider here is the spread between different CERA-20C members.
-This spread, however, only appears pronounced in NE Pacific during the first two decades of the 20th century as indicated by Fig. S3.
+This spread, however, only appears pronounced in the NE Pacific during the first 2 decades of the 20th century as indicated by Fig. S3.

-In line with the apparent correlation in seasonal-mean E between all examined reanalysis datasets during the past four decades (Fig. 3), the analyses that follow focus on this period and are found to be insensitive to the dataset of choice.
+In line with the apparent correlation in seasonal-mean E between all examined reanalysis datasets during the past 4 decades (Fig. 3), the analyses that follow focus on this period and are found to be insensitive to the dataset of choice.
 Consequently, the remainder of this study only involves the ERA5 dataset.
 Apart from the central tendency (represented in Fig. 3 by the seasonal mean), it is also important to investigate the decadal variability of the entire E probability distribution.
-Figure 4 shows the daily-mean E probability density functions (PDFs) for NE Pacific and N Atlantic in DJF and JJA.
-Instead of individual years, the different PDFs correspond to rolling five-year periods colour-coded from blue to red corresponding to 1979-1983 and 2015-2019, respectively.
+Figure 4 shows the daily-mean E probability density functions (PDFs) for the NE Pacific and N Atlantic in DJF and JJA.
+Instead of individual years, the different PDFs correspond to rolling 5-year periods colour-coded from blue to red corresponding to 1979-1983 and 2015-2019, respectively.
 This is done in order to get smoother PDFs and emphasize the decadal variability.
-The PDF of each five-year period is constructed based on a (non-parametric) kernel density estimation using Gaussian kernels, the bandwidth of which is selected based on Scott's rule of thumb (Scott, 1992).
+The PDF of each 5-year period is constructed based on a (non-parametric) kernel density estimation using Gaussian kernels, the bandwidth of which is selected based on Scott's rule of thumb (Scott, 1992).

-A gradual shift toward higher E values is observed in NE Pacific for DJF, which is mostly evident in the lower and near-average values of the distribution (Fig. 4a).
+A gradual shift toward higher E values is observed in the NE Pacific for DJF, which is mostly evident in the lower and near-average values of the distribution (Fig. 4a).
 Conversely, a uniform shift toward lower E values is observed for the narrower distribution of JJA (Fig. 4c).
-In the N Atlantic region, there are no equally apparent uniform shifts in the distribution as in the case of NE Pacific.
-Specifically, no part of the DJF distribution appears to exhibit clearly visible shifts (Fig. 4b), whereas a decreasing occurrence in RWPs of above-average E (i.e., RWPs with E values that clearly exceed the climatological PDF maximum) is evident in JJA (Fig. 4d).
+In the N Atlantic region, there are no equally apparent uniform shifts in the dis-